whotracksme/whotracks.me/blog/tracking_and_ux.md

 times: users have to wait substantially longer for content to appear, which degrades the online user experience.
 The average data usage by trackers amounts to more than 6MB per page load [2].
-Mozilla researchers further found that the average number of reported problems with web pages was higher for users without tracking protection [3].
+In a Mozilla study, researchers further found that the average number of reported problems with web pages was higher for users with tracker blocking disabled, relative to those with it enabled.[3].
 These users reported more often that web pages felt slow, laggy, or unresponsive.
 This is surprising because tracking protection is often the reason for such page breakage.

 ### Moments of embarrassment
-The facets discussed so far all relate to functional problems (i.e., web pages do not work, users cannot complete their tasks, etc.).
+The facets discussed so far all relate to functional problems (i.e. web pages do not work, users cannot complete their tasks, etc.).
 However, there is also another dimension to the visual effects of tracking: social implications.

-In order to deliver the most relevant ads to the user, they are often targeted and based on previous online behaviours, such as page visits.
-For example, a user would see ads for sneakers on a news page after having searched for sneakers on a shopping site.
+In order to deliver the most relevant ads to the user, they are often targeted and based on previous online behaviors, such as page visits.
+For example, a user would see ads for sports shoes on a news page after having searched for them on a shopping site.
 While the majority of users are opposed to behavioral targeting and are concerned about their privacy [4, 10], behavioral targeting can affect the user experience in a much more direct way, in particular when sharing a computer: Imagine an online purchase for your loved one popping up on a web page visited by the future gift recipient — surprise ruined.
 Or imagine a friend looking over your shoulder and getting a glimpse on an ad about something that you find embarrassing.